timg236/usbboot/Readme.md

 it is advisible to remove unused files e.g. firmware or kernel images for Pi models.

 A helper script (`make-boot-image`) is provided to automate the image creation process.
-This script depends upon the mkfs.fat and udisksctl tools and only runs on Linux.
+This script depends upon the mkfs.fat and losetup tools and only runs on Linux.

 #### Clone the Raspberry Pi OS boot files
 Copy the contents of `/boot` to a local directory called `secure-boot-files`